 This game is quite popular because it is suitable for all ages.
 Basically, in order to play the game, the user clicks on a big cookie to earn a point per click.

-If you enjoy creating games in Scratch, be sure to check out our award-winning, live online Scratch coding for kids classes and our game design class.
+If your child enjoys creating games, enroll them in our award-winning, live online Scratch coding classes and our game design class.
 Each small-group class is led by an expert, and designed by professionals from Google, Stanford, and MIT.
 There's no risk in trying with our free intro session!

 Clicker games are also known as incremental games.
 Clicker games are video games in which the player performs simple actions like clicking on the screen, and that clicking rewards the player with in-game currency.